ygjin11/task-hypernet/README.md

 # DRL-with-Multitask-EM-Based-on-Task-Conditioned-Hypernetwork

-This is code of paper "Deep Reinforcement Learning with Multitask Episodic Memory Based on Task-Conditioned Hypernetwork".
+This is code of paper "Deep Reinforcement Learning with Multitask Episodic Memory Based on Task-Conditioned Hypernetwork"(https://arxiv.org/abs/2306.10698).

 ## Model